slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - 90% of webapps are database frontends.
 - a fundamental rule of technology: There is no third ecosystem
 - Top dev skills: Ability to ignore new tools and technologies; Taste for simplicity; Good code deletion skills; Humility. alan perlis - 1.
-One man's constant is another man's variable. alan perlis - 21.
+One man’s constant is another man’s variable. alan perlis - 21.
 Optimization hinders evolution. alan perlis - 58.
 Fools ignore complexity.
 Pragmatists suffer it.
 Some can avoid it.
 Geniuses remove it. alan perlis - 63.
-When we write programs that "learn", it turns out that we do and they don't. alan perlis - 105.
-You can't communicate complexity, only an awareness of it. alan perlis - 120.
+When we write programs that "learn", it turns out that we do and they don’t. alan perlis - 105.
+You can’t communicate complexity, only an awareness of it. alan perlis - 120.
 Adapting old programs to fit new machines usually means adapting new machines to behave like old ones.
 -->